Critical Current, Lengthwise Fluctuations, and Flux Jumps in REBCO CC: A Torque Magnetometry Study up to 45 T: Principle of operations

-Measuring the critical current by way of torque relies on the assumption that above the saturation field screening current runs in the entire sample at $\pm I_c$.
-We modeled the case of a REBCO tape sample in a rotating background field and calculated the total screening current contribution in relation to the calculated critical current.
-Our model utilizes 2D $T-A$ based on a model similar to that developed for axisymmetric solenoids \cite{EBJ2019}.
-The effect of rotation has been investigated previously for the purpose of the screening current-induced field (SCIF), strain, and changes in mutual inductance. \cite{Dylan2021,Yan2022,Noguchi2023}.
+Numerical modeling shows that screening currents exceed 98 \% of $I_c$ over a wide angular range, confirming the validity of the method.
+We numerically evaluated how closely the screening currents approach saturation, that is to $I_c$ values.
+Calculations utilize 2D $T$--$A$ model similar to that developed for axisymmetric solenoids \cite{EBJ2019}.
+The effects of rotation have previously been investigated in the context of screening-current-induced fields (SCIF), mechanical strain, and changes in mutual inductance. \cite{Dylan2021,Yan2022,Noguchi2023}.
 We included rotation by changing the surrounding background magnetic field.